Nucleosome: Disulfide crosslinked nucleosome core particles

 A recent advance in the production of nucleosome core particles with enhanced stability involves site-specific disulfide crosslinks.
 Two different crosslinks can be introduced into the nucleosome core particle.
 A first one crosslinks the two copies of H2A via an introduced cysteine (N38C) resulting in histone octamer which is stable against H2A/H2B dimer loss during nucleosome reconstitution.
 A second crosslink can be introduced between the H3 N-terminal histone tail and the nucleosome DNA ends via an incorporated convertible nucleotide.
 The DNA-histone octamer crosslink stabilizes the nucleosome core particle against DNA dissociation at very low particle concentrations and at elevated salt concentrations.

 Nucleosome assembly in vivo

-Nucleosomes are the basic packing unit of DNA built from histone proteins around which DNA is coiled.
+Nucleosomes are the basic packing unit of genomic DNA built from histone proteins around which DNA is coiled.
 They serve as a scaffold for formation of higher order chromatin structure as well as for a layer of regulatory control of gene expression.
 Nucleosomes are quickly assembled onto newly synthesized DNA behind the replication fork.